lrickerman/NYWWS_data/README.md

 | withheld | NA |

 ### sars2-genetic-sequencing.csv

-The relative abundance of variants detected by the Freyja algorithm in each sample is uploaded to a data file.
-Each line contains information about where the sample was collected and the collection date.
-The sample ID field can be cross referenced to other data files for sewershed and sample metadata.

 | Variable name | Description |
 | --- | --- |
 | sample_id | Unique ID comprised of date and sewershed of collection |